mkubis00/zupa_np_cloud_functions/README.md

 How deploy functions

-To deploy all function type <code>firebase deploy</code> in Commend Line inside project/ To deploy single/a few function type <code>firebase deploy --only functions:</code> in Commend Line ins
+ - To deploy all function type <code>firebase deploy</code> in Commend Line inside project
+ - To deploy single/a few function type <code>firebase deploy --only functions:</code> in Commend Line ins